nlpsandbox/location-annotator-example/README.md

 This repository provides an example implementation of the [NLP Sandbox Location Annotator API] written in Python-Flask.
 An NLP Sandbox location annotator takes as input a clinical note (text) and outputs a list of predicted location annotations found in the clinical note.
-Here physicall locations are identified using dictionaries.
+Here locations are identified using dictionaries.

 This tool is provided to NLP developers who develop in Python as a starting point to package their own location annotator as an NLP Sandbox tool